 The Edit Schedule panel enables you to edit or delete a saved schedule for a dimension or measure load.
 Schedules are created during the load process.
-For details on creating a schedule for a dimension load, see Running and Scheduling a Dimension Load on page 288.
-For details on creating a schedule for a measure load, see Scheduling a Measure Load on page 464.
+For details on creating a schedule for a dimension load, see Running and Scheduling a Dimension Load on page 290.